Pavin Smith Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 27th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies' 5.15 team ERA ranks 28th among all MLB pitching staffs.
+- The Rockies have a 5.20 team ERA that ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to allow 69 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Rockies pitchers combine to give up 74 total home runs at a rate of 1.3 per game (fifth-most in baseball).

+- Lamet will make his first start of the season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.